-Macarons need a steady, lowish temperature to cook properly, too high, and they quickly burn, too little and they don't cook through.
+Macarons need a steady, lowish temperature to cook properly.
+Too high, and they quickly burn.
+Too little and they don't cook through.
 These temperatures are a guideline, adjust to suit your oven.

-Preheat the oven to 140C/ 300F.
-Do not use a fan if possible but do not worry if you have no alternative, the results will still be good.
+Preheat the oven to 300 F/140 C. If your oven happens to have a fan in it, we recommend not to use it if possible.
+But do not worry if you have no alternative, the results will still be good!

 - Sieve the icing sugar and ground almonds into a large mixing bowl.
 Throw any lumps left behind away.
 Mix the two together.

 - In a separate, scrupulously clean bowl whisk the egg whites and salt until they form soft peaks.
 Add the caster sugar, a little at a time and continue to whisk until the whites are very thick and glossy (ideally, you should be able to hold the bowl upside down without the whites falling out - go on, we dare you!)
 Gently stir in the icing sugar and almond mix.
 The mixture will lose some air and become quite loose, don't worry, this is the way it should be.

 - Using a piping bag with a 1/3-inch (1 cm) nozzle, fill with the macaron mixture.
 Place the silicon mat (see note in the introduction) or paper template onto a baking sheet.
 Pipe small blobs onto the sheet remembering that less is more at this stage because the mixture will settle and form into the allotted spaces.